 Light Requirement

-The red dragon flower thrives in bright, full sunlight or partial shade.
+For outdoor cultivation, the red dragon flower thrives in bright, full sunlight or partial shade.
 It loves soaking up the sunshine, but direct, intense sunlight can be too harsh for its delicate leaves.
 Therefore, it's best to place your red dragon flower in a location where it can receive bright, filtered light throughout the day.

 On the other hand, if your red dragon flower is not getting enough light, it may become leggy and pale in color.
 In this case, you can try placing it in a brighter location or supplementing its light with a grow light to ensure it receives adequate light for healthy growth.